akm799/movie-list/readme.md

 There are 2 implementations of this application:

-1. MovieListRx: Uses RxJava2 to manage the TMDb and internal cache operations
+1. **MovieListRx**: Uses RxJava2 to manage the TMDb and internal cache operations
-2. MovieListCR: Uses Kotlin Coroutines to manage the TMDb and internal cache operations
+2. **MovieListCR**: Uses Kotlin Coroutines to manage the TMDb and internal cache operations

 ### Use